25 years ago I was a "dotcom" president and held forth with a state of the art 3D commercial digital graphics business.

-Whither Radio
+Radio

-you're at: https://57296.neocities.org/radio.htm
+You're at: https://57296.neocities.org/radio.htm

-* Today's smart phones, i-Phone/pads/things often have FM tuners, or the capability.
-Of course, there are also streaming versions of most current broadcasts that you can get via WiFi.
+capability.
+Of course, there are also streaming versions of most current

 ** The annoyance of paywalls around mainstream Internet news sources (NYT, Washington Post) has (IMO) contributed to the growing impact of (unpaywalled) PODcasts on our assorted grips on reality, events and developments.
 MP3s can be played privately into your ear, using a smart phone or a compact MP3 player, while making ample use of the pause button as you weave a newscast or talk show into your busy life.
 This works great when executing simple tasks like mowing grass, loading the dishwasher, vacuuming (using minus 38dB hearing protection muffs or ANL headphones, of course).

-* For "mainstream" news source, try the BBC, but flesh that out with the Bradcast, Thom Hartmann or Ian Masters.
+* For "mainstream" news source, try the BBC,

 * Downloading PODcast MP3s makes infinitely more sense than tuning or streaming the same programs "live" --if the downloads are freely available.